TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Abstract

 \section{Abstract}

-Time series data is fundamental to decision-making in many crucial domains including healthcare, finance, and environmental science.
-However, analyzing this data often requires incorporating unstructured contextual information, answering domain-specific questions, and generating natural language explanations -- capabilities that traditional time series models lack due to their inability to process text.
-While Large Language Models (LLMs) excel at contextual reasoning and knowledge integration, they struggle with numerical time series due to inefficient text-based representations and limited exposure to temporal data during pretraining.
+Time series data is fundamental to decision-making across many domains including healthcare, finance, power systems, and logistics.
+However, analyzing this data correctly often requires incorporating unstructured contextual information, answering domain-specific questions, and generating natural language explanations -- capabilities that traditional time series models lack.
+While Large Language Models (LLMs) excel at contextual reasoning and knowledge integration, they struggle with numerical time series due to inefficient text-based representations and limited exposure to numerical data during pretraining.
 We address this gap by augmenting an LLM with specialized time series perception through a patch-based encoder-decoder architecture.
-We train this Time Series-augmented LLM (TsLLM) on a large corpus of over 2 million interleaved time series and text examples spanning diverse analysis tasks: forecasting with contextual information, time series question-answering, pattern explanation, classification with natural language outputs, and report generation.
+We train this Time Series-augmented LLM (TsLLM) on a large corpus of over 25 billion tokens of interleaved time series and text spanning diverse tasks: forecasting with contextual information, question-answering, anomaly detection, classification, report generation, and more, all unified as next token prediction.
 This training enables TsLLM to leverage both its language understanding and newly acquired temporal reasoning capabilities.
 While not designed to surpass specialized models on traditional benchmarks, TsLLM demonstrates strong performance on tasks requiring the integration of time series analysis with natural language -- capabilities that existing approaches cannot provide.
-Our work establishes a new paradigm for time series analysis that bridges numerical computation and natural language understanding, democratizing access to sophisticated temporal reasoning through natural language interaction.
+It also exhibits strong zero-shot and few-shot performance, showing it can adapt to new data without additional training. \keywords{Time Series \and LLMs \and Multimodal \and Temporal Reasoning}